r57zone/Gamepad-PS-P02/README.md

 You can control the light bar of this controller with using the **P02Customizer** utility.
 The controller still works in the Xbox gamepad mode, but with a modified light bar.

+Turning on the light bar (fix it):
+>P02Customizer.exe -e

 Turning off the light bar:
 >P02Customizer.exe -d